-For an overview of new programmability features and deprecated features in Project Server 2013, see What's new and what's out for developers in Project 2013.
+For an overview of new programmability features and deprecated features in Project Server 2013, see Updates for developers in Project 2013.
 Another major change in Project Server 2013 is the use of WF4-based workflows to manage the creation and approval of project proposals that are based on enterprise project templates.

 New topics include the following:

-Walkthrough: Create a SharePoint-hosted Project Server app shows how to use Visual Studio for remote development of an app that can be used with Project Server 2013 and Project Online.
+Walkthrough: Create a SharePoint-hosted Project Server add-in shows how to use Visual Studio for remote development of an app that can be used with Project Server 2013 and Project Online.